 Sammy: – My favourite place is the laundry room.

 Johnny: – I like to be in a hurry when I’m writing.
 When I know that I need to catch the bus in like ten minutes, I have my best thoughts.
 Or when I’m on the tram and knows that I’m going to see someone in three stops.

 Sammy: – In bed, when I wake up.

-Johnny: – In the shower, that’s not a good thing, really.
+Johnny: – In the shower, though that’s not a good thing, really.
 I think I fucked up my voice memo because there is no sound on my snaps anymore, I think it’s moisture damaged or something.

 Sammy: – Wet bars, haha.

 They like their hometown, where both are now living again.
 A lot of their work is done in Stockholm though, a fact that might make them move away.